Privacy Policy

 Scope of this policy

-This Privacy Policy applies to DevKitLab pages and tools available through the DevKitLab website.
-It covers how the site handles tool input, generated output, browser preferences, files selected by users, and ordinary website metadata.
+This Privacy Policy applies to the pages and tools on the DevKitLab website.
+It covers user input, generated output, browser preferences, files selected by users, and routine technical information produced when the website is accessed.

-DevKitLab is a utility site, not an account-based SaaS product.
-Core tools are intended to work without sign-in or registration.
+DevKitLab is a utility website, not an account-based software service.
+Core tools can usually be used without registration, login, or creating an account.

-Many DevKitLab tools are designed to run directly in your browser.
-Examples include text processing, JSON formatting, JSON conversion, Base64 encoding and decoding, URL encoding and decoding, color tools, image utilities, QR code generation, password generation, hash generation, ID generation, and date or time conversion.
+Many DevKitLab tools are designed to run directly in your browser, including text processing, JSON formatting, JSON conversion, Base64 encoding and decoding, URL encoding and decoding, color tools, image tools, QR code generation, password generation, hash generation, ID generation, and date or time conversion.

-When a tool can complete its task locally, your input is processed in the browser session.
-The site does not need to upload that input to a server for the tool to work.
+When a tool can complete its task locally, your input is processed in the current browser session.
+The tool itself does not need to upload that input to a server in order to work.

 Information you enter into tools

-Tool inputs may include text snippets, JSON, CSV, URLs, images, colors, timestamps, tokens, generated data, or other values you choose to paste or select.
-You should avoid entering production secrets, private keys, real passwords, regulated personal data, payment data, or customer records unless you are certain the tool and context are appropriate.
+Tool input may include text snippets, JSON, CSV, URLs, images, colors, timestamps, tokens, generated data, or other content you choose to paste, enter, or select.
+Unless you have reviewed the risk and the use case, you should avoid entering production secrets, private keys, real passwords, regulated personal information, payment data, or customer records.

-Generated output is usually displayed in the page so you can copy or download it.
-Downloaded files are created by your browser at your request.
+Generated output is usually displayed on the page so you can copy or download it.
+Downloaded files are generated or saved locally by your browser after you choose to download them.

-Some tools allow you to select files or images from your device.
-These tools are intended to process selected files in the browser where possible, such as image compression, image conversion, image metadata viewing, Base64 conversion, or EXIF removal.
+Some tools allow you to select files, images, or PDF documents from your device.
+These tools are intended to process selected files in the browser where possible, such as image compression, image conversion, image metadata viewing, Base64 conversion, EXIF removal, PDF merging, PDF page reordering, and other file utilities.

 A selected file remains under your control.
-Be careful when processing sensitive files, because browser-side tools still display and transform the content you provide.
+You should still be careful when processing sensitive files, because browser-side tools may read, display, transform, or generate copies of the content you provide.

 Local storage and preferences

-DevKitLab may use localStorage to remember interface preferences such as theme selection and sidebar state.
+DevKitLab may use localStorage or similar browser storage features to remember interface preferences, such as theme selection, language preference, and sidebar state.
 These preferences are stored in your browser on your device.

-You can clear these preferences through your browser settings.
-Clearing site data may reset the interface to default behavior.
+You can clear this data through your browser settings.
+Clearing site data may reset the related interface settings to their default state.

 Cookies, advertising, and analytics

-DevKitLab plans to support free tools through advertising services such as Google AdSense.
-Google and its partners may use cookies, web beacons, IP addresses, device information, or other identifiers to serve ads, limit ad frequency, prevent abuse, measure ad performance, and provide personalized or non-personalized ads depending on user settings.
+DevKitLab may display advertisements through Google AdSense or other advertising partners to support the continued maintenance of free tools.
+Google and other third-party vendors may use cookies, web beacons, IP addresses, device information, browser information, advertising identifiers, and similar technologies to serve ads, limit ad frequency, prevent fraud and abuse, measure ad performance, and provide personalized or non-personalized advertising depending on user settings, consent choices, and applicable law.

-You can manage or clear cookies in your browser settings.
+You can manage, block, or clear cookies through your browser settings.
+Blocking cookies may affect some website features, preferences, analytics, or advertising behavior.
 You can also read Google’s advertising privacy explanation to understand how Google uses advertising-related data: https://policies.google.com/technologies/ads.

 Network-dependent tools

-Some present or future tools may need a network lookup or external request to provide their result.
-A network-dependent tool is different from a fully local text or file converter.
+Some current or future tools may require a network lookup or external request to provide their result.
+A network-dependent tool is different from a text, image, or file conversion tool that runs fully in the browser.

 When a tool depends on network data, the relevant query or request may be sent to the service required to complete that feature.
-Tool pages should make this dependency clear when it matters.
+Where this may affect a privacy decision, the tool page should explain that dependency.

 Security limitations

-• Do not treat browser-generated examples as production secrets unless your own system handles storage, rotation, authorization, and auditing.
+- Do not treat browser-generated example values as production secrets unless your own system also handles secure storage, rotation, authorization, and auditing.

-• Do not paste private keys, live access tokens, production passwords, or regulated records into utility tools unless you have reviewed the risk.
+- Do not paste private keys, live access tokens, production passwords, regulated records, or customer data into utility tools unless you have reviewed the risk.

-• Client-side processing reduces unnecessary upload, but it does not replace your organization’s security, compliance, and data handling policies.
+- Browser-side processing can reduce unnecessary uploads, but it does not replace your organization’s security, compliance, or data handling policies.

-• Always review generated code, converted data, and downloaded files before using them in production.
+- Generated code, converted data, and downloaded files should be reviewed manually before they are used in production.

 Children’s privacy

-DevKitLab is designed for technical and educational utility work.
+DevKitLab is intended for technical, educational, and everyday utility use.
 It is not directed at children and does not intentionally collect personal information from children.

 This policy may be updated as DevKitLab changes.
-Material changes should be reflected by updating the date on this page and revising the relevant sections.
+Important changes will be reflected by updating the date on this page and revising the relevant sections.

 Contact